List of political parties in Romania: Parties represented in Parliament

 In addition, ethnic minority organizations are granted each seat in the Chamber of Deputies if: (1) are the sole official representative organization of the minority; (2) they participate in the legislative election and do not pass the 5% threshold but obtain at least 10% of the number of votes calculated to correspond to electing one deputy.
 These seats are added to the number of seats put up for election.
 As of 2021, there are eighteen such seats.
 The Hungarian minority organization, the Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ) has always passed the 5% threshold for both houses of the Romanian Parliament, and has been treated as a regular political party (and acting like one as well).

 Parties only represented in the European Parliament

-Besides the parties represented in the Romanian Parliament, the following parties only have representation in the European Parliament:
+Aside from the political parties represented in the Romanian Parliament, the following political parties only have representation in the European Parliament: